xtanaa001/academic-kickstart/content/authors/admin/_index.md

 I received my Ph.D. in Electronic and Computer Engineering from [Hong Kong University of Science and Technology](https://www.ust.hk), advised by Professor [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, [Harvard University](https://www.harvard.edu/), hosted by Professor [Na (Lina) Li](https://nali.seas.harvard.edu/).

-My research lies in [algorithmic and economic aspects of networks](/research), with particular applications to communication and energy networks.
+I am interested in [algorithmic and economic aspects of networks](/research), with particular applications to communication and energy networks.